 There are still important questions to be answered about how a warmer, more drought-prone climate will affect the global extent of wildfires in the future.
 For example, will there be more fire in arctic peatlands as we are experiencing this summer, and what proportion of CO2 emissions will be recaptured by future vegetation regrowth?

-But this new research shows that pyrogenic carbon production should be considered as a significant product of fires and an important element of the global carbon cycle.
-Global fire emissions buffered by the production of pyrogenic carbon is published in the journal Nature Geoscience.
+But this new research shows that pyrogenic carbon production should be considered a significant product of fires and an important element of the global carbon cycle.
+Global fire emissions buffered by the production of pyrogenic carbon are published in the journal Nature Geoscience.

 Provided by: University of East Anglia [Note: Materials may be edited for content and length.]